Cable Assembly

 VOD probe cable assembly line for blasting instrumentation

-VOD Probe Cable Manufacturing Capabilities
+Probe Cable Variants

-Built for explosives instrumentation where every meter of probe cable must carry a deterministic resistance signature before it is consumed in the blast
+Built for explosives instrumentation where every meter of probe cable must carry a deterministic resistance signature before it is consumed in the blast.

 Standard VOD Coaxial Probe (Green Class)